 The University of Houston Emergency Management Plan will apply the phases of emergency management to include: prevention, mitigation, preparedness, response, recovery.
-Campus departments or units will establish their own department or building response plans utilizing the Emergency Management Plan and the UH Building Emergency Response Plan Template (found here: UH Building Emergency Response Plan Template) to incorporate the development of their response plans.
+Campus departments or units will establish their own department or building response plans utilizing the Emergency Management Plan and the UH Building Emergency Response Plan Template (found here: <a href="https://doi.org/10.1007/journal.